nmamano/nmamano-personal-site/blog/dynamic/dynamic.md

 ## Introduction

 When I was a TA for "Algorithm Design and Analysis", the students struggled with dynamic programming.
 To simplify/demistify it, I tried to break it down into a logical sequence of steps, each of which should not feel too intimidating on its own.
-This is explained in this article/tutorial.
+This is explained in detail here.
 To complement the explanations, there are links to problems on [leetcode.com](https://leetcode.com/), in case the reader wants to practice.
 The code snippets are in Python, but Leetcode accepts most popular languages.

 ## Overview: Recursive vs Iterative DP